When to transition to owning ETFs and stocks

 When to switch?

 In my opinion, there is no absolute right answer regarding how much your investment portfolio must be worth to own Exchange Traded Funds (ETFs) or individual stocks.
 Your portfolio value could be $1,000, $10,000 or $100,000.
-However, based on what I’ve read and the practices I’ve applied in my own portfolio, I think a transition to owning ETFs and individual stocks usually makes sense when you have at least $25,000 to invest.
+However, based on what I’ve read and the practices I’ve applied in my own portfolio, I think a transition to owning ETFs and individual stocks usually makes sense when you have $10,000 – $25,000 to invest.
 I believe this is an appropriate value because diversification is essential in any well-constructed portfolio and to obtain some diversification, you’ll need to own at least a couple of ETFs or many individual stocks and to get that diversification, making trades will cost you money.

 To sell out of your existing mutual funds or other financial products, you might be charged transaction fees to do so.
 If you’re fortunate not to be paying fees when selling your mutual funds, you’re likely going to be charged some fees to buy ETFs and it will definitely cost you money to buy individual stocks.
 As an investor, paying fees can be a portfolio killer because fees often take some time to recuperate from.
 To avoid paying more fees than necessary, individual discount brokerage accounts greater than $25,000 in value or household assets usually greater than $50,000 have reduced transaction fees applied.